 Here’s a situation:

-Let’s say you and your best friend have a pact which forces both of you not to eat sweets for a whole month.
+Let’s say you and your best friend have a pact that forces both of you not to eat sweets for a whole month.
 You are the type of person who can always do what they set themselves to do, no matter how hard it is.
 But your friend is different.

 Two weeks pass and you see your friend, in a supermarket, buying some chocolate.
 You know he or she is going to go against the pact and you decide to confront your friend right there, on the spot.
 You go and say ‘hi’ and before your friend can say anything, you start raising your voice and almost insult your fiend for buying chocolate.